fossabot/vesper/API.md

 ## TODO

 Do we need any extra kernel entities like Events/Notifications for e.g. fbufs? - in Nemesis sending an Event is the only IPC method available - arguments and results are marshalled in the IPC shared memory area.
+ * this is reasonable because of SAS; however, small-IPC is more efficient using registers, so should be primary - shared-buffer IPC can be implemented using those (e.g. by passing IPC buffer locations in registers).

+- it seems that additional services can be expressed in terms of "call on capability" minimal substrate by the OS.
+Events, upcalls etc could be implemented like this?

 Thread migration - the threads are not migrating per se, the capabilities ensure that "migration" is transparent.

+Nemesis concepts:
+* Upcalls/activations
+* Events/sequencers

+ntsc_rfa, ntsc_rfa_resume, ntsc_rfa_block, ntsc_block, ntsc_yield, ntsc_send

+* activations - a scheduler concept, scheduler uses a single entry point to upcall the process. if the scheduler is an userspace entity, it could emulate this behavior.
+* need to define scheduling mechanisms using userspace scheduler.
+  - timer interrupt in kernel causes _immediate_ reschedule - the scheduler should have highest priority.
+  -

 ### Send